digital-dawn/avem/privacy-policy.md

 information, please contact us so that we will be able to do necessary actions.

 ## Data Deletion Requests
-If you would like to request for you information to be removed from our systems, please send an email to support@avem.io.
+If you would like to request for your information to be deleted/erased from our systems, please send an email to support@avem.io.

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review